sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/projects/classroom.md

 \subsection{2d and 3d Plotting}

-Make 2d graphics have transformations (i.e., rotate, translate, etc.)}
+Make 2d graphics have transformations (i.e., rotate, translate, etc.)

 Expose matplotlib better, so we don't have to just duplicate everything that matplotlib has.